RyanMash0/nvim/readme.md

 ## Installation
 ### Cloning the Repo
 This repository contains configuration files for Neovim that must be installed to the Neovim config directory.
-If you have an existing configuration that you would like to keep, **make sure to backup your configuration** to another directory before performing the next steps.
+If you have an existing configuration that you would like to keep, <ins>**make sure to backup your configuration**</ins> to another directory before performing the next steps.

 Run these commands to install the configuration:
 ```